 For many smaller firms this development is very costly, often without the capital and extensive resources of their larger counterparts.
 Smaller firms also tend to have fewer technical and managerial competences and limited access to information.

-While they may be agile and accepting of risk initially, the risk of getting it wrong comes into focus for those firms where 1 major unsuccessful product or process development may threaten survival.
+While they may be agile and accepting of risk initially, the risk of getting it wrong comes into focus for those firms where one major unsuccessful product or process development may threaten survival.
 The consequence is risk aversion, which can build over time.

 The Net Zero Mobility Programme